passWallet/Towan/README.md

 ### Presentation

-Little raspberry pi project that allow a user to transform a complicate bitcoin address in a readable human URL.
+Little raspberry pi project that allow a user to transform a complicate bitcoin address in a human readable URL.

 ### Explication

-TOWAN offer a endpoint that send a new bitcoin address everytime it is called (HD).
-It also offer a little interface for the owner.
+TOWAN offers an endpoint that sends a new bitcoin address everytime it is called (HD).
+It also offers a little interface for the owner.

 ### TODO ##

 * Create a proper module call `ìnterface` with the views for the GUI.
 * Slackbot !
-* ~~Check if on the last 20 addresses there is a transaction.~~ (Use Blocktrail will offer other solution later)
+* ~~Check if one of the last 20 addresses there is a transaction.~~ (Use Blocktrail will offer other solution later)
 * Add accounts, authorization, ...
 * Docs
 * Tests